 In the words of Thabang, a first-time home owner, “The thrill stole the show, I felt on top of the world.
 Leisurely sitting in the lounge of my new home, enjoying a cup of my favourite coffee.
 I rose up and took a few steps back and forth across the room, into the kitchen where my wife stood in awe like a chef who has finally opened her dream restaurant at the corner shop.
 I took a stroll along the passage and into the main bedroom, just like a walk on Hollywood’s Walk of Fame.
 As I slowly made my way back across the passage, tragedy hit the fan!”

 In a moment of silence, Thabang took a deep breath, then continued.

-“As if the roof felt sorry that my coffee was halfway in the cup that I was holding, there was a sudden gush of water, leaking right above my head from the roof and if I had been a second earlier in my stroll, the sudden gush would have made it straight into my cup of coffee!”
+“As if the roof felt sorry that my coffee was only halfway completed, there was a sudden gush of water, leaking right above my head from the roof and if I had been a second earlier in my stroll, the sudden gush would have made it straight into my cup of coffee!”